Bourkekev/ms2-tourism-map/README.md

 I only then discovered that the input field will return a string regardless of what is input.
 But I still wanted to check for a number, so found a simple regex expression to check if the string is all numbers. (reference - https://www.w3resource.com/javascript/form/all-numbers.php)

+### Testing the note sending

+I was having an issue where the notes being sent by email were sometimes different than the note list on screen.
+I could just compare the email received with the notes on the website but it was a bit awkward and slow as it relied on receiving the email from EmailJS.
+This could take a few minutes for the email to come through, so I knew I could just prevent the email and output the list to be emailed back to the DOM and compare with the original list.
+This way I was able to quickly visually compare the note list, with the list that was about to be sent and spot the differences.
+I temporarily commented out the emailjs.send function and created a new div below the 'Send Email' button, and inserted the list to be emailed into this div.
+The fix was easy enought then, I just had to make sure to update the list from the local storage within the sendMail function.

 ### Validation